Updated March 31, 2022

 But for the purpose of this program, we’re talking about the 19 areas most at risk of overuse.
-You know…the ones where Forest Service wilderness rangers have had to clean up more than a thousand pounds of human excrement (I wish I was kidding).
+You know…the ones where Forest Service Wilderness rangers have had to clean up more than a thousand pounds of human excrement (I wish I was kidding).

-I’ve already mentioned some of the biggies, like Green Lakes and Tam MacArthur.
+Some of the biggies include popular trails like Green Lakes and Tam MacArthur.
 For a complete list, check out this Forest Service page.

 For overnight visitors, folks wishing to camp in the Mt.
 Jefferson Wilderness, the Mt.
 Washington Wilderness, and the Three Sisters Wilderness are required to have a Central Cascades Wilderness Permit.
 For day use hikers, you’ll only need the Central Cascades Wilderness permit for those 19 trailheads I mentioned.

 This program aims to protect public lands where human activity is limited to scientific study and non-mechanized recreation.
 That way, when your great-great-great grandkids go adventuring in the future, that special place will look like it did when you last laced your hiking boots.
-It’s in the same ballpark as our Pledge for the Wild program, which raises funds to protect wild places around popular mountain towns like Bend.
+It’s in the same ballpark as our Bend Sustainability Fund program, which aims to take care of the places that take care of us.

-All of these things are signs that outdoor enthusiasts realize we have an obligation to tend the lands we love, so here’s a chance to do our part.
+All of these things are signs that outdoor enthusiasts realize we have an obligation to tend the lands we love, so consider it a chance to do your part.

 Er, do I need a permit?

 First things first: Consult the maps on this page.
 Not only will it acquaint you with the areas we’re talking about, but it’ll let you know right off the bat whether you need the paid, pre-reserved permit or if the free one you issue by yourself at the trailhead.